 On one of the shelves was a large volume, much larger than her own story.
 Curious, she reached up, and with great straining, she tugged it from its place and toppled it over.
 Then, with all her might, she pulled back the big front cover.
-There, on the inside leaf, was a full-page image of a tiger.
+On the inside leaf was a full-page image of a tiger.
 It was a book about Africa.

 “Why, little girl!” he cried, his eyes wide with awed wonder.
 “You’re not so little anymore!”

 Indeed, she was not a little girl, nor even a little character: she was a full grown woman, as tall as him, with beautiful straight brown hair pulled into a practical ponytail, and wise brown eyes behind dark-rimmed spectacles.
 She was beautiful, intimidating, and magical.